 Food safety is paramount to consumers in Australia and in the more than 100 countries which buy our red meat.
 LPA provides a food safety assurance to these customers and in doing so supports the reputation and on-going economic viability of Australia’s livestock producers and industry.
 Goats are included in the LPA program.

-LPA focuses on five key on-farm practice areas:
+LPA focuses on seven key on-farm practice areas:

 - Property risk assessments

 - Safe and responsible animal treatments

 - Stock foods, fodder crops, grain and pasture treatments

 - Preparation for dispatch of livestock

 LPA is a voluntary industry program, however the majority of meat processors require livestock to be sourced from LPA-accredited properties.